Kevin Regan-Maglione

-43 Burrowes
+- 43 Burrowes Building

-Kevin Regan-Maglione works as an Assistant Teaching Professor of Italian at Pennsylvania State University.
+Kevin Regan-Maglione works as an Assistant Teaching Professor of Italian at Penn State.
 His dissertation from the University of Oregon, Unbreaking Bonds: Queer Prison Testimonies from the Holocaust to Today, explores how queer testimonies shift the responsibility from speaker and listener to a communal affective labor.
 Kevin also has his MA from Georgetown University where he examined L2 error management strategies in Romance language classrooms as one of his academic interests is second language acquisition.
 Kevin is a published translator and he has taught Italian language and culture for more than 10 years in Missouri, Oregon, South Carolina, and now Pennsylvania.

 Publications: